Posted on:

 Google Slides Audio Not Working

-- Drive permissions wrong → Open the file in Google Drive, click Share, and set it to "Anyone with the link can view"
+- Drive permissions wrong: set sharing to "Anyone with the link can view"

-- Still not working → Clear your browser cache and try again
+- Still not working: clear your browser cache

 Google Slides Video Not Playing or Shows Black Screen